Uplogix/docs/knowledge-base/procedures/rmas.md

 On the Control Center, use the Replace button on the previous Local Manager before assigning the replacement into an Inventory group.

-## Replacing a u400

-Plug in your u400 and configure its network settings from the CLI using the console cable.
-If you are using a Control Center, go ahead and point the u400 at it now, using the **config system management** command from the CLI.

-On the Control Center, use the Replace button on the previous Local Manager before assigning the replacement into an Inventory group.

-## Replacing a 3200

-First, make sure your original and replacement Local Managers are powered off and unplugged from any power source.

-Next, remove the option cards from the defective unit using the thumbscrews.

-Once the option cards are removed, install in replacement Local Manager.

-You may now plug in your u3200.

-Now, you will configure the appliance’s network settings, with either the Front Panel LCD or the CLI via the console port.

-On the Control Center, use the Replace button on the previous Local Manager before assigning the replacement into an Inventory group.

-## Replacing a u430:

-Make sure your Local Manager is powered off and unplugged from any power source.

-Remove the modem from the previous Local Manager by removing the four screws holding the modem faceplate.

-Carefully remove the modem from the modem bay and install in replacement Local Manager.

-Confirm your u430 is on the correct software version using the command **show version**.

-You may now plug in your u430 and configure its network settings from the CLI via the console port.
-If you are using a Control Center, go ahead and point the u430 at it now, using the command, **config system management** from the CLI.

-On the Control Center, use the Replace button on the previous Local Manager before assigning the replacement into an Inventory group.

 ## Replacing a u500